olc-digital/amanda-brookfield/src/pages/books/the-godmother.md

 promoImage: /img/covers/the-godmother-promo.jpg
 amazonLink: https://www.amazon.co.uk/dp/B0BVTZLR5V
 reviews:
-  - reviewer: Options
+  - reviewer: Michelle Gorman
     text: >
-      Take this book on holiday with you – its a wonderful beach read with a happy, if rather unexpected, ending.
+      An engaging, emotionally-charged and intriguing story.

+  - reviewer: The Mirror
+    text: >
+      No one gets to the heart of human relationships quite so perceptively as Brookfield.

+  - reviewer: bestselling author Patricia Scanlan on Before I Knew You
+    text: >
+      No one gets to the heart of human relationships quite so perceptively as Brookfield.

+  - reviewer: Oxford Times
+    text: >
+      If Joanna Trollope is the queen of the Aga Saga, then Amanda Brookfield must be a strong contender for princess.
 ---

-Rachel Elliot is singe and attractive, a director of a successful advertising agency, with a handsome lover, several close friends and a clutch of young godchildren.
-But as her fortieth birthday approaches so does a sneaking sense of futility.
-With typical resolution, she decides that the answer to this new problem is to have a child of her own.
-Her quest, however, proves fraught with problems.
-An unforeseen disaster at work, lack of comprehension and cooperation from friends and lovers lead her to the difficult realisation that it takes more than a determined mind to find true emotional fulfilment.
+A single, attractive, senior director of a successful advertising agency, Rachel Elliot has a handsome lover, close friends, and a clutch of beloved godchildren.
+But as her fortieth birthday approaches, so does a creeping sense of emptiness and the fear that turning her back on motherhood might become something she regrets.

+Under constant pressure from her parents to settle down and never having been envious of friends who have started families, Rachel’s confusion grows.
+Managing a shocking incident at work is soon taking up all her energies and she adores her godchildren.
+So, is a child of her own what she really wants?
+Or is motherhood just what everyone else wants for her?
+If she picks the wrong path, there will be no turning back...